SilvinPradhan/Light-Audio-Player/infoPWA.md

    - The application scaffolded is almost identical to an application without PWA support.
 Let's see what this flag includes, in case you need to upgrade an application manually.
    - We can see that the @angular/service-worker package was added to package.json.
 Also, there is a new flag serviceWorker set to true in the CLI configuration file angular.json:
      ![image]

+**NOTE**

+What does the "serviceWorker" flag do?
+This flag will cause the production build to include a couple of extra files in the output dist folder.

+- The Angular Service Worker file ngsw-worker.js
+- The runtime configuration of the Angular Service Worker ngsw.json

+**Note** ngsw stand for "Angular Service Worker".

+What does the ServiceWorkerModule do?
+![image]

+This module provides a couple of injectable services:

+- SwUpdate for managing application version updates
+- SwPush for doing server Web Push notifications

+# The Build Configuration file ngsw-config.json

+The CLI has also added a new configuration file called ngsw-config.json, which configures the Angular Service Worker runtime behavior, and the generated file comes with some intelligent defaults.

+Here is what the file looks like:
+![image]

+**Important!**
+This file contains the default caching behavior or the Angular Service Worker, which targets the application static asset files: the index.html, the CSS and Javascript bundles.